wxt-dev/wxt/docs/guide/resources/upgrading.md

    ```

 2. Follow the upgrade steps below to fix any breaking changes.
 3. Run `wxt prepare`.
-It should succeed and type errors will go away afterwords.
+It should succeed and type errors will go away afterwards.

    ```sh
    pnpm wxt prepare